LUBBOCK, Texas — The family of a Lubbock teen has filed a wrongful death lawsuit…

 How do I know if the University of Phoenix defrauded me?

 If you were a UOP student between October 1, 2012, and December 31, 2016, it is likely you enrolled during the for-profit college’s deceptive advertising.
 If your degree did not help get you a job in your field of study, we can help.

 Our attorneys are currently investigating cases in Texas and California.

 The Carlson Law Firm is Here to Help

 The student loan debt crisis is affecting millions of students in the United States.
 When you decide on a college, you make the choice based on what you believe will have the biggest payoff.
 The University of Phoenix made a promise that it was unable to deliver to thousands of students.
-If the University of Phoenix’s lofty promise lured you into enrolling, you may be able to file a lawsuit.
-A University of Phoenix lawsuit may assist in federal and private loan debt relief.

 The Carlson Law Firm has more than 40 years of experience helping clients recover after deceptive business practices.
 Our Consumer Protection Attorneys will work hard to get you the refund and compensation you deserve.
 We care.
 We can help.